arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 The UNO R4 WiFi has one USB-C® port, used to power and program your board as well as sending & receiving serial communication.

-Note that you should not power the board with more than 5 V via the USB-C® port.
+**Note:** The board should not be powered with more than 5 V via the USB-C® port.

 ## LED Matrix

-The UNO R4 WiFi features a 12x8 matrix of red LEDs (**U_LEDMATRIX**), connected using the charlieplexing technique.
+The UNO R4 WiFi features a 12x8 matrix of red LEDs (**U_LEDMATRIX**), connected using the technique known as charlieplexing.

-The following pins on the RA4M1 MCU is used for the matrix:
+The following pins on the RA4M1 MCU are used for the matrix:
 - P003
 - P004
 - P011